satyamcser/EmailAnalysisBotbySatyam/README.md

 ## Overview

-Welcome to the Email Analysis Assistant project!
+Welcome to the Email Analysis Assistant project by Satyam Mishra!
 This tool leverages advanced natural language processing techniques to analyze email content, provide sentiment scores, categorize topics, and generate context-aware responses.
 Below are detailed instructions on how to run the project successfully.

 ## Getting Started